-- The ANSI X3.106 specification - The ANSI X9.52 specification - Some vectors have been calculated using shareware using the DES algorithm. - Some vectors have been calculated with the C++ description of the DES function.
+- The ANSI X3.106 specification - The ANSI X9.52 specification - Some vectors have been calculated using shareware using the DES algorithm and compared with the result of the TCDG module. - Some vectors have been calculated with the C++ description of the DES function.